Extended commutator algebra for the $q$-oscillator and a related Askey-Wilson algebra

+Some works published after~\cite{Hel00} continue to refer to $\HeisenIs$ as $\Heisen$ or as the $q$-deformed Heisenberg algebra.
+Said works come from varied fields of mathematics, such as Ring Theory~\cite{Hel02,Hel05}, Lie algebras~\cite{Can19a,Can22,Can21,Can20a,Can19b}, Mathematical Physics~\cite{Can20b,Lar03}, and algebraic curves~\cite{Dej09}.
+All these, and most probably many more, refer to $\Heisen=\HeisenIs$ as the $q$-deformed Heisenberg algebra.
+No confusion should arise with similar symbol and terminology from recent studies like~\cite{Lop17,Lop22a,Lop22b,Lu15a,Lu15b}, which are \emph{not} the subject of this paper.

-The \emph{$q$-deformed Heisenberg algebra} is the unital associative algebra $\Heisen$ (with unit $1$) abstractly defined by a presentation with generators $A,B$ and relation $AB-qBA=1$.
-If $\repHeisen$ is the unital associative subalgebra of $\algBound$ generated by $\crea$ and $\anni$, we immediately find that there exists a surjective homomorphism $\TheHom:\repHeisen\rightarrow\Heisen$ of algebras such that $\anni\mapsto A$ and $\crea\mapsto B$.
-In the common realizations of $\crea$ and $\anni$ as operators on $\ell_2$, such as those in \cite{Ari76,Chu96,Sch94}, it can be shown by routine arguments that the operator $\lbrack\anni,\crea\rbrack^n$ is not the zero operator for any $n\in\N$.
-This condition, together with an assumption that $q$ is nonzero and is not a root of unity, is enough to conclude, using \cite[Theorem 6.7]{Hel05}, that the homomorphism $\TheHom$ is injective. i.e., The representation $\TheHom$ of $\Heisen$ is faithful.
+From this point onward, we assume that $\F=\C$.
+If $\repHeisen$ is the unital associative subalgebra of $\algBound$ generated by $\crea$ and $\anni$, we immediately find that there exists a~surjective homomorphism $\TheHom:\Heisen\rightarrow\repHeisen$ of algebras such that $A\mapsto \anni$ and $B\mapsto\crea$.
+In the common realizations of $\crea$ and $\anni$ as operators on $\ell_2$, such as those in~\cite{Ari76,Chu96,Sch94}, it can be shown by routine arguments that the operator $\lbrack\anni,\crea\rbrack^n$ is not the zero operator for any $n\in\N$.
+This condition, together with an assumption that $q$ is nonzero and is not a~root of unity, is enough to conclude, using~\cite[Theorem 6.7]{Hel05}, that the homomorphism $\TheHom$ is injective. i.e., The representation $\TheHom$ of $\Heisen$ is faithful.
 Thus, we have:

 \begin{proposition} The subalgebra $\repHeisen$ of $\algBound$ is isomorphic to $\Heisen$. \end{proposition}

 By this isomorphism, the algebraic properties of $\Heisen$ such as bases, gradations, and others, carry over to $\repHeisen$ with $A\mapsto \anni$ and $B\mapsto\crea$.
 We discuss these properties in the succeeding remarks.